sadieswayne/Flux-Tool/README.md

 ## 👋 Acknowledgments

-Craft AI integrates and builds on top of multiple open-source libraries and APIs.
+Flux Tool integrates and builds on top of multiple open-source libraries and APIs.
 It is supported by a global community of developers, designers, researchers, and creators.

 ---

-## ✨ Ready to Craft the Future?
+## ✨ Ready to Flux Tool the Future?

-Start building, generating, and launching your own AI-powered workflows today with Craft AI.
+Start building, generating, and launching your own AI-powered workflows today with Flux Tool.
 Whether you are a solo creator or part of an enterprise team your next creative leap starts here.